Setup disconnected Docker registry for Rhosp 13

 $ yum install -y docker-distribution docker yum-utils docker git wget git net-tools bind- bridge-utils bash-completion kexec-tools sos screen

-For the registry itself – to use after images are pushed to the offline registry
+For the registry itself – to use after images are pushed to the offline registry$ systemctl enable docker

 $ systemctl start docker